Treats infections caused by bacteria. This medicine is a cephalosporin antibiotic.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, you had an allergic reaction to penicillin, you have liver or kidney disease, or you had colitis.
+- Tell your doctor if you are pregnant or breastfeeding, you had an allergic reaction to penicillin, or you have liver or kidney disease or a history of colitis.

 - This medicine can cause diarrhea.
 Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
 Do not take any medicine to stop diarrhea until you have talked to your doctor.
 Diarrhea can occur 2 months or more after you stop taking this medicine.